 The JF Library Foundation provides programming of and handles the rental of the grounds, Library Apartment and Cost Cottage.
 The Foundation office is open from 9 am to 4 pm Monday through Friday.
 They can be reached at (941) 964-0211 or e-mail at JFLibraryFoundation@comcast.net.

 The Royal Palm Players is in its second successful decade of producing theatre and bringing the performing arts to Boca Grande.
-The Managing/Artistic Director is Michele Strauss.
 The theatre engages local and professional actors/entertainers and provides education as well as opportunities in all aspects of theatre production for community members and their children.
 The theatre is in full swing during the months of November through April.
 The ballet, workshops, concerts, special events, and engaging productions can be found in their diverse and ambitious season.
-Stop by their office on 333 Park Avenue, Unit 2B, or call (941) 964-2670 for more information.
+Stop by their office at the Community Center or call (941) 964-2670 for more information.

 The Island School is a charter school sponsored by Lee County Public Schools.
 It is a school of choice, free of charge, for students from Kindergarten through fifth grade.
 The school provides an innovative learning environment, enriching the lives of its children, parents and community.
 The Island School has small classes and highly qualified faculty certified by the State of Florida.
 The teachers challenge children to develop knowledge, personal citizenship skills within context, a sense of community, and problem solving skills.
 The Project CHILD instructional system enhances our successful Teaching for Understanding instructional model and adds rigor to teaching and learning.